Emile Francis: Playing career

 Francis began his professional career in 1943–44 with the Philadelphia Falcons of the Eastern Hockey League.
 He later acquired his nickname "the Cat" while playing for the Moose Jaw Canucks of the Saskatchewan Junior Hockey League during the 1945–46 season, when a sportswriter described him as "quick as a cat".
 During the autumn of 1946, he was given an invitation to participate in the training camp of the Chicago Black Hawks – the sponsor club of the Canucks – held in Regina.
 In the middle of the 1946–47 season, he was called up to play in the National Hockey League (NHL) for the Black Hawks.
 He led the league in losses (30) and goals against (183) the following year.
 He ultimately played 73 games with the franchise over those two seasons.
 His unique use of a catching mitt based upon the design of a baseball first baseman's glove drew the attention of league officials.
-Francis argued that the popular gloves of the time put too much strain on the hand of goalkeepers, and, after gaining executive approval, equipment based on Francis's glove became commonplace.
+Francis argued that the popular gloves of the time put too much strain on the hands of goalkeepers, and, after gaining executive approval, equipment based on Francis's glove became commonplace.

 In October 1948, Francis was traded with Alex Kaleta to the New York Rangers in exchange for Jim Henry.
 Over the next four years, he would play sparingly in a relief role for the Rangers, while playing mostly on New York's American Hockey League affiliate.
 He finished his career in the Western Hockey League, including stints with the Vancouver Canucks, Saskatoon Quakers, and Seattle Americans.
-Francis retired from playing at the conclusion of the 1959–60 season.
+Francis retired from playing after the 1959–60 season.